No Thing Productions is a film production company that specialises in humanitarian stories and supporting the arts.

 Brooke is an award-winning drama and documentary producer who left her job as a Banking and Finance Lawyer to start the production company No Thing Productions, working to highlight humanitarian causes and the importance of the arts.

-Brooke paid for law school by working in the art department on large-scale productions The Knowing, Blessed, The Killer Elite, The Turning and Australian series Winners and Losers.
+Brooke started her career in the art department on large-scale productions The Knowing, Blessed, The Killer Elite, The Turning and Australian series Winners and Losers.

 Brooke also has curated art exhibitions including for the Human Rights Arts & Film Festival.